 In traditional marketing terms, there have always been two distinct segments: the General Market (GM) and the Multicultural Market (MCM).
 In generic terms, the GM (or the “mainstream”) has been the equivalent of “non-Hispanic white consumers,” while the MCM has represented everyone else, segmented mostly into African American, Asian and Hispanic consumer groups.

 At face value, this approach makes some sense.
 Conventional wisdom has taught us that non-Hispanic whites represent mass culture from a numbers and influence perspective; the other groups think, act and shop differently and are influenced by different things.
 It would make sense that the “mainstream” culture leads the charge, and MCM strategies are crafted around it, drawing on its influence as the epicenter of cultural norms.
-But does this approach still make sense in 2016?
-In short, no. The mainstream (General Market) has changed, and not only no longer strictly represents non-Hispanic whites, but is heavily influenced by multicultural groups.
+But does this approach still make sense?
+In short, no. The mainstream (General Market) has changed and no longer strictly represents non-Hispanic whites, but is heavily influenced by multicultural groups.

 Let’s take a look at some numbers: